 Verify email domain in Greenhouse Recruiting

 A Site Admin should work with your internal IT team to verify your domain inside of Greenhouse Recruiting.
 This step is essential to ensure your messages aren't flagged as spam or rejected by third-party mail providers.

 Click the Configure icon from the navigation bar and select Email Settings on the left.

 Enter your organization's email domain in the Email Settings page and click Register.

-Ask your IT team add the files to your DNS setup
+Ask your IT team to add the files to your DNS setup

 Once you've registered your company's email domain, your IT team will need to add special files (called SPF, DKIM, MX, and CNAME records) to your email configuration to complete the setup.